lsilberbauer/avr32webboot/README.md

 ## Getting started

-1. Download avr32webboot.hex from the WIKI and flash it on your EVK1100.
+1. Download avr32webboot.hex from http://www.taurob.com/U-ECU/binaries/ and flash it on your EVK1100.
 2. Press the PB0 button on startup to initialize the EEPROM for the first time.
 3. go to step 4.